Link building image

 Make sure you’re well-placed to provide your thoughts

-One of the things I’ve noticed when asking for requests is that the same names pop up every single time, even if your request is totally irrelevant to their business.
+One of the things I’ve noticed when asking for pitches is that the same names pop up every single time, even if your request is totally irrelevant to their business.

 Here’s an example – I once put out a request asking for plumbers to advise how they use SEO to improve their search engine presence.